angular/angular/aio/content/guide/ts-to-js.md

 by calling the `@Inject()` decorator with the injection token.
 In the following example, the token is the string `'heroName'`.

-The other JavaScript dialects add a `parameters` array to the class contructor function.
+The other JavaScript dialects add a `parameters` array to the class constructor function.
-Each item constains a new instance of `Inject`:
+Each item constrains a new instance of `Inject`:

 * _Plain ES6_&mdash;each item is a new instance of `Inject(token)` in a sub-array.
 * _ES5_&mdash;simply list the string tokens.